rollator3000/MS_omics/README.md

 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***

 ## Project description
-This project compares different approaches to deal with blockwise missing data in trainsets! <br>
+This project compares different approaches to deal with blockwise missing data in training- & testsets! <br>
 A dataset with blockwise missingness, consists of different folds, where each fold has different observed features - basically, it's like having different training-sets for the same response *(different observed features for each training-set, where each trainingset has the same response value)*. <br>
-As a baseline Approach to tackle problems like this we use a model that only uses the train-obs. that are fully observed regarding the testset *(e.g. testset constits of Clinical Block and 2 Omics Block -> only use train observations, that were fully observed in these 3 blocks)*. <br>
+The first baseline Approach to tackle problems like this is to use only fully observed observations regarding the testset *(e.g. testset constits of Clinical Block and 2 Omics Block -> only use train observations, that were fully observed in these 3 blocks)*. <br>
+The second Baseline Approach to tackle block-wise missingness is to use clincal features only, as these features are the easiest to observe and have lowest cost to collect these features. <\br>
-We will also try a imputation approach with 'missForest', so that we impute all missing datablocks from the train data, so that we can fit a regular RF on it! <br>
+Also the imputation approach 'missForest' is tried.
+It imputes all missing values from the different blocks in the train data, so that we can fit a regular RF on it! <br>
-We will also have two RF Adaptions, that can deal with blockwise missingness.
+Also two RF Adaptions, that can deal with blockwise missingness, are tested.
 These Methods are trying to incorporate the different features from the different folds/ training-sets into a single Approach!

 **Example:**
 Different hospitals do reseach regarding the same response *(e.g. different Cancertypes)*, but the different hospitals do not necessarily collect the same omics features - in this setting the data from the different hospitals can be seen as the data from different folds - where none of the folds have the exact same feature space!